 We work closely with both local and specialist colleges to provide a smooth transition for our young people.

 Local colleges include Coleg Cambria, Northop, Deeside and Yale.

 Specialist colleges include Pengwern College, Derwen College, Autism Wales.

 Most college day courses are timetabled for 3 days a week.
-Therefore, students have 2 days a week with which they are encouraged to find a voluntary job to gain more work experience.
-If students have a social worker then they will help to arrange a work placement.
-For families without social service support it is up to parents/carers to support the students in finding a placement close to home.
-Students will have support prior to leaving school to access and register with the Volunteering Wales website.
+Therefore, pupils have 2 days a week with which they are encouraged to find a voluntary job to gain more work experience.
+If pupils have a social worker then they will help arrange a work placement.
+For families without social service support it is up to parents/carers to support the pupils in finding a placement close to home.
+Pupils will have support prior to leaving school to access and register with the Volunteering Wales website.

-During the transition period to college a Learning and Support Plan is created with the classteacher and Amanda Frankland, Careers Wales.
-This plan will take the place of the Educational Statement post 19 and is written to support the students individual needs at college.
-Amanda Frankland, Careers Wales will continue to support the students through their college years and into the next stage of their learning journey.
+During the transition period to college a Learning and Support Plan is created with the classteacher and Amanda Frankland.
+This plan will take the place of the Educational Statement post 19 and is written to support the pupils individual needs at college.
+Amanda Frankland, will continue to support the pupils throughout their college years and into the next stage of their learning journey.

 1 moved out of the area